Death Valley National Park can push a thermometer to extremes.

-If you’d like to stay within Death Valley National Park, lodging options include 66 rooms at the AAA-rated four-diamond Inn at Furnace Creek Resort (golf, dining, horseback riding), 83 hotel rooms at Stovepipe Wells (RV park, gas, general store, pool, and saloon) and 14 motel rooms and one cottage at Panamint Springs Resort (dining, bar, gas).
+If you’d like to stay within Death Valley National Park, lodging options include 66 rooms at the AAA-rated four-diamond Inn at The Oasis (golf, dining, horseback riding), 83 hotel rooms at Stovepipe Wells (RV park, gas, general store, pool, and saloon) and 14 motel rooms and one cottage at Panamint Springs Resort (dining, bar, gas).
 Roughly 56 kilometers from the park’s eastern entrance, the town of Pahrump, Nevada, features several hotels and restaurants.

 Roughly 80 kilometers northwest of Panamint Springs, Lone Pine, California features similar services.
 And as the shooting location for hundreds of films, from a few westerns starring Roy Rogers to Gladiator to Django Unchained, the town is home to the Lone Pine Film Festival and Lone Pine Film History Museum.